Catherine Share: Early life

-Catherine Share grew up there, attending public schools, and graduated from Hollywood High School in 1961.
-According to Share, her childhood was relatively happy.
-But her adoptive mother was diagnosed with cancer and committed suicide in 1959, when Share was 16.
+She graduated from Hollywood High School in 1961.
+According to Share, her childhood was relatively happy until her adoptive mother was diagnosed with cancer and committed suicide in 1959, when Share was 16.
 Share continued to live with her adoptive father Sidney Share, who was blind.
 After he remarried when Share was in college, she dropped out and began wandering California.
 She became immersed in the 1960s counterculture.

 Counterculture

-In 1965, Catherine Share cut a single for the Autumn label in San Francisco.
-The company had gained some success with the Beau Brummels.
-In the 2000s, the recording, under the name of Charity Shayne, was issued in the UK as a track on the Ace/Big Beat CD Someone to Love.
+In 1965, Catherine Share recorded a single as Charity Shane for the Autumn Records label in San Francisco.
+The company had gained some success with The Beau Brummels.
+In 1996 the recording was issued in the UK on the Ace/Big Beat compilation CD Someone to Love.